 The types of windows guide (and which are the best!)

-The luxury of choice is both a blessing and a curse; whilst having more options means more people are likely to find what they’re looking for, more choice often means it’s harder to make a decision.
-This sentiment is true when it comes to buying new windows.
+When it comes to buying new windows, the luxury of choice can be both a blessing and a curse.
 But, to make finding the right option a bit easier, we’ve utilised our 40+ years of window installation experience and created this types of windows guide.

 If you have any specific questions related to the types of windows, there is an FAQ section at the bottom of this guide too.

-This type of window opens outwards and is usually hung from the side by hinges.
-However, it is possible for them to be hung from the top or bottom also.
+This type of window opens outwards and is hung from the side, top or bottom by hinges.
 Top hung casements allow you to ventilate your home without letting rain into your home.
 Casement windows are the most popular type of window in the UK, which is partly due to how versatile they are.

-- Available in uPVC, aluminium, timber, and timber alternative so you can easily find one to match your home
+- Available in uPVC, aluminium, timber, and timber alternative materials

 - Insulated framing that enables them to achieve Window Energy Ratings (WER) of ‘A’